criteo/command-launcher/test/README.md

 ./test/interation.sh
 ```

-To run particular integration tests, pass the integration test file name in the `integration` folder as the arguments.
+To run particular integration tests, pass the integration test file name (without .sh) in the `integration` folder as the arguments.

 For example, the following command runs the tests in:
 - test/integration/test-basic.sh